Saving children’s lives across the globe

 Manchester solution: breakthrough drug trials

-For the last 20 years, University of Manchester researchers have pioneered standards for improving the outcomes for children with ALL.
+For the last 20 years, researchers at The University of Manchester have pioneered standards by which children with ALL are treated.

-The work of Professor Tim Eden from 1993 to 2003 at Manchester led to the routine use of specific drugs that are now standard in the therapy of childhood ALL in the UK and Ireland.
-A further clinical trial (ALLR3) designed more recently by Vaskar Saha, Professor of Paediatric Oncology at Manchester, now forms the basis of relapse strategies worldwide for children with ALL.
+The work at Manchester led to the routine use of specific drugs that are now standard in the therapy of childhood ALL in the UK and Ireland.
+A further clinical trial (ALLR3) designed by Vaskar Saha, Professor of Paediatric Oncology at Manchester, now forms the basis of relapse strategies worldwide for children with ALL.

 Professor Saha says: “Manchester is recognised internationally as a centre for expertise in teenage and young adult cancers, and nationally as a centre for clinical studies in childhood leukaemia – which made it easy for us to find willing collaborators.